-This page needs to be updated.
+This is very outdated.
 It is current only to May 2010.
-Some places have closed down since then.
+Countless places have closed down since then, many replaced by soulless corporate chains or convenience stores.

 20000Volt: Japanese punk’s womb.
 Punk, hardcore, noise, grindcore, etc.